 Technology: PLC, SCL, Excel, Python, EPICS

-The European Spallation Source (ESS) is a multidisciplinary research facility based on the world’s most powerful neutron source.
-The center employs cryogenic cooling systems for cryomodule testing.
-As operations expanded, the need for improved supervision and the elimination of manual workloads became evident.
-To address this, the Automated Control Sequence (ACS) was implemented, automating processes and enhancing precision and efficiency.
+The European Spallation Source (ESS) is a multidisciplinary research facility that houses the world’s most powerful neutron source.
+The facility employs cryogenic cooling systems to maintain the ultra-low temperatures required for the operation of the linear accelerator.
+As operations expanded, the need for improved supervision and reduced manual intervention became evident.
+To address this, the Automated Control Sequence (ACS) was implemented, streamlining processes and enhancing both precision and efficiency.

 By automating repetitive processes, ACS significantly streamlined the handling of cryogenic cooling operations and improved supervision at every stage.
 Operators can now focus more on data analysis and system optimization rather than routine equipment control.
 Automation increased operational precision, ensuring stable cooling parameters and eliminating inconsistencies.